Degrees to Gradians Conversion

 How to Convert Degrees to Gradians

-To convert a degree measurement to a gradian measurement, multiply the angle by the conversion ratio.
+To convert a measurement in degrees to a measurement in gradians, multiply the angle by the following conversion ratio: 1.111111 gradians/degree.

 Since one degree is equal to 1.111111 gradians, you can use this simple formula to convert:

-The angle in gradians is equal to the degrees multiplied by 1.111111.
+The angle in gradians is equal to the angle in degrees multiplied by 1.111111.

 Degrees and gradians are both units used to measure angle.
 Keep reading to learn more about each unit of measure.